Adedoyin-Emmanuel/methane-cli/README.md

 ```

 This would show a welcome message with information about the tool.
 Then you need to run the init command.
-This would help you to configure methane to your taste. 😛
+This would help you to configure methane to your taste 😛.

 ```bash